crytic/evm-opcodes/README.md

 The size of a "word" in EVM is 256 bits.

 The gas information is a work in progress.
+If an asterisk is in the Gas column, the base cost is shown but may vary based on the opcode arguments.

 ## Table